Tips & favourites

 Everything to know before you go

-Budget, food, weather, safety, cash, Wi-Fi, our addresses and what we'd have loved to know before coming to El Valle.
+Our practical tips, our favourites and everything we'd have loved to know before coming to El Valle.

 • Coco rice